Customs clearance in China

 What is a China Customs Clearance?

-As goods make their way into China, they undergo meticulous scrutiny by customs officials.
+As goods make their way into China, they undergo meticulous scrutiny by China customs officials.
 This process includes physical inspections and thorough document reviews.
 Once your goods clear customs, they are released for collection, marking the successful conclusion of the China customs clearance process.

 Defining Customs Clearance in China